 The Halfway House was one of the films to emerge from England’s legendary Ealing Studios.
 Ealing became better known after the War, most notably with comedies like Kind Hearts and Coronets (1949), The Lavender Hill Mob (1951) and The Ladykillers (1955).
 Surprisingly, The Halfway House is rarely mentioned in genre overviews of the era, although is a considerable and excellent ghost story.

-Were it to have come out 30 years later The Halfway House could almost be a Robert Altman film (although it lacks Altman’s dry irony).
-The model at the time would have fairly much been Grand Hotel (1932).
+Were it to have come out 30 years later The Halfway House could almost be a Robert Altman film (although it lacks anything of Altman’s dry irony) – the model at the time would have fairly much been Grand Hotel (1932).
 It seems to start out as an amiable character comedy with some amusing scenes involving in particular the schemings of young Sally Ann Howes in trying to reunite her separating parents.
 At its most wackily screwball, there is the image of Richard Bird in the bathroom with Valerie White over his knee spanking her with a loofah.